-- Each team will consist of a minimum of five and maximum of 15 players on the roster in order to be eligible for competition. - 2.
-Teams shall field five players to start the game (required).
-Teams may continue with a minimum of four players, if necessary, due to disqualification or injury. - 3.
+- 1. Each team roster shall consist of a minimum number of five players with a maximum of 15 players.
+A team must have five players to start a game.
+Failure to start with five players will result in a forfeiture of the game(s).
+Teams must be ready to field a legal team within ten minutes of the declared start of the game or the game will be forfeited. - 2.
+During play, due to injury or player disqualification, a team may play with as few as four players.
+However, if a team is unable to field at least four players, the game shall be forfeit.
+At no time can play continue with less than the minimum number of players. - 3.
 Substitutions may be made anytime the ball is dead. - 4.
 Once a player has entered the field of play as a substitution, they must remain in the game for at least one play before being replaced.
 The replaced player must leave the field immediately.